 The greatest gift to Australian Jazz Vocals in the last decade

 Earlier that same year, Emma was awarded the Mo Award for “Jazz Vocalist of the year”.
-Emma has been a regular guest on national TV shows like Hey, Hey Its Saturday, the Midday Show, Good Morning Australia, the Today show, and has also sung to VIP audiences including the late Diana, Princess of Wales, Princess Mary of Denmark, and the Prime Minister of Australia.
+Emma has been a regular guest on national TV shows including Hey, Hey Its Saturday, the Midday Show, Good Morning Australia, the Today show.
+Emma has performed to VIP audiences including the late Diana, Princess of Wales, Princess Mary of Denmark, and the Prime Minister of Australia.

 Christmas time 2011, Emma had her debut appearance on Channel 9’s Carols by Candlelight.
 2012 began with performances in Uruguay, South America, for which Emma received Rave Reviews, and continued on to Switzerland where she performed at the Ascona Jazz Festival.
 Following the enormous success of her first 2 albums, “Emma” and “This Madness called Love”, Emma has released her third solo album, “Some other Spring”.

 Despite her achievements and the international recognition of her talent, Emma retains her natural, refreshing and unpretentious, positive approach to life.
-James Morrison says “Whilst it’s fashionable to be a jazz singer these days, she’s the real thing!”
+James Morrison says “Whilst it’s fashionable to be a jazz singer these days, Emma is the real thing!”